Lenders cull sub 4% mortgage rate deals on inflation concerns

 Why are mortgage rates rising?

-“While many lenders have opted to maintain their existing rates to preserve business volumes and service standards, those offering competitive pricing have been forced to adjust likely due to applications levels,” Nick Mendes, mortgage technical manager at broker John Charcol, told Mortgage Strategy.
+“While many lenders have opted to maintain their existing rates to preserve business volumes and service standards, those offering competitive pricing have been forced to adjust likely due to application levels,” Nick Mendes, mortgage technical manager at broker John Charcol, told Mortgage Strategy.

 “These influxes often stretch service levels, prompting rapid rate changes to manage demand effectively.”